- 1 ELOHIM was the Word

 We actually have four different sources of the Pentateuch Targumim.
-The original Aramaic text for all these can be viewed at www.cal.huc.edu.
+The original Aramaic text for all these can be viewed on the internet at cal.huc.edu

-- The Pseudo Jonathan ben Uziel Targum (that was originally attributed to Jonathan ben Uziel, but is greatly disputed).
+- The Pseudo Jonathan ben Uzziel Targum (that was originally attributed to Jonathan ben Uzziel, but is greatly disputed).